This online document is the official course syllabus.

 CODE OF MUTUAL RESPECT

-As the instructor for this course, I strongly endorse the Eberly College Code of Mutual Respect and Cooperation.
+I strongly endorse the Eberly College Code of Mutual Respect and Cooperation.
 I intend to adhere to these tenets in my dealings with students and I hope that students will reciprocate in their interations with all other students, teaching assistants, learning assistants, and me.
-The code may be found online at http://science.psu.edu/climate/code-of-mutual-respect-and-cooperation/Code-of-Mutual-Respect%20final.pdf/view.
+The code may be found online at https://science.psu.edu/climate-and-diversity/code-mutual-respect-and-cooperation.

 DISABILITY ACCOMMODATION STATEMENT